-Applicant must agree to the following terms of agreement and sign and date this form below.
+Applicant agrees to the following terms of agreement as indicated by the signature on this form below.
 Your signature indicates that you have read and agree to these terms:

-3. Applicant understands that he/she may not reproduce and/or distribute any examination materials, by any means including memorization, recording, internet or other method that would allow any other individual, company or organization to recreate, in whole or in part, any test questions.
+- Applicant understands that the Applicant may not reproduce and/or distribute any examination materials, by any means including memorization, recording, internet or other method that would allow any other individual, company or organization to recreate, in whole or in part, any test questions.

-4. Applicant understands that if he/she violates any part of ABOG’s rules and regulations his/her test results will be cancelled and may be subjected to further sanctions and/or legal actions and will not be allowed to reapply for the MOC process for a minimum of three years.
+- Applicant understands that if the Applicant violates any part of ABOG’s rules and regulations his/her test results will be cancelled and may be subjected to further sanctions and/or legal actions and will not be allowed to reapply for the MOC process for a minimum of three years.

-5. Applicant agrees that if requested, he/she will fully participate in the investigation of any suspected violation of ABOG’s rules and regulations.
+- Applicant agrees that if requested, the Applicant will fully participate in the investigation of any suspected violation of ABOG’s rules and regulations.

-6. Applicant agrees the ABOG is authorized to make his/her certification status, name and business address available on request to the public including, but not limited to, hospitals, insurers, agencies of government, specialty societies and lay persons.
+- Applicant agrees the ABOG is authorized to make the Applicant’s certification status, name and business address available on request to the public including, but not limited to, hospitals, insurers, agencies of government, specialty societies and lay persons.

-7. Applicant agrees that de-identified results of his/her examinations may be used for research purposes by ABOG.
+- Applicant agrees that de-identified results of the Applicant’s examinations may be used for research purposes.